I

 [the stone and the arrow] continue to move, but by means of a virtue which remains applied to the stone or to the arrow after the projector has launched it; the more the arrow is separated from its motor, the more feeble the virtue becomes.
 As this virtue is consumed when the arrow falls, so the virtue that the Supreme Mover confers on the inferior spheres diminishes continually until it comes to the Earth which remains naturally immobile.

-An influence radiating from a central point through a hierarchy of agents is attenuated and divided and diversified the farther removed it is from the center.[18]
-This is true whether we consider a state or a transition, whether the spreading ripples caused by dropping a pebble into a pond, or the cosmos as a whole proceeding from God.
+[18] This is true whether we consider a state or a transition, whether the spreading ripples caused by dropping a pebble into a pond, or the cosmos as a whole proceeding from God.

 The general principle illuminates such diverse things as the imperfection and contingency of the sub-lunary world and the inferiority of man's intellectual powers to the angel's.
 The eventual fall of the arrow; the crumbling of the old house; the impotency of seeds kept too long; the gradual cooling of hot bodies when the fire is removed; each of these processes of decay may be hastened or retarded in its own way according to the surroundings; but its ultimate extinction is as certain as the imperfection of terrestrial affairs compared with celestial.